 Joseph Smith Treasure Seeking Accounts:

-Joseph Smith, the founding prophet of the LDS (Mormon) Church, is well known for discovering golden plates, but how many of us know about Smith’s history of treasure seeking?
+Joseph Smith, the founding seer, revelator, and prophet of The Church of Jesus Christ of Latter-day Saints, is well known for discovering golden plates, but how many of us know about Smith’s history of treasure seeking?
 In this article we look into accounts of Joseph Smith as a seer, guiding money diggers in their quest for buried treasure.

 Treasure Here, Treasure There: